ShenanigansInc/project-snatcher/README.md

 ![Snatcher next to a bomb](screenshots/bomb.png)

 In this mode, you'll both compete to catch all the items and reach the end of the level as quickly as possible.
 The twist being you can now plant bombs, which send your opponent all the way back to the very beginning of the level.
 To make matters worse, you cannot see bombs planted by your opponent, so there's no way of telling where they are until it's too late.
-Pure friendship destroying mayhem.
+Pure friendship-destroying mayhem.